shambhavgo/Multi-Category-Graph-Image-Classification/README.md

 4. Place the test image in path "/content/test.jpg" having name test.jpg
 5. Go to the “Run pretrained model From Here” section of the code and run it.

-The code for training the model is from starting of the notebook up to the section named “Model”.
+The code for training the model is from starting of the notebook up to the section named “Model”.<br>
-The validation accuracy of the model can also be seen the “Model” section.
+The validation accuracy of the model can also be seen the “Model” section.<br>
-If training the model again,
+If training the model again,<br>
-Put the “Plot_Data” folder at the path "/content/drive/MyDrive/Plot_Data/" and run the whole code up to the “Model” section.
+Put the “Plot_Data” folder at the path "/content/drive/MyDrive/Plot_Data/" and run the whole code up to the “Model” section.<br>
-The answers to MCQ and Open-ended questions are in MCQ.docx & OEQ.docx.
+The answers to MCQ and Open-ended questions are in MCQ.docx & OEQ.docx.<br>